Let me tell you about Charlie.

-Because if work is what gives us our only value than Charlie is of no value.
-If work and what we are paid for work is what a society has held up as the only standard, than we must discard many in our world.
-If work and the salary associated with work is all we have than we’ve nowhere to go but down hill.
+Because if work is what gives us our only value than Charlie has no value.
+If work and salaries are what a society has held up as the only standard, than we must discard many in our world.
+More so, if this is all we have than we’ve nowhere to go but down hill.

 In a sermon on work Tim Keller, a pastor at a large church in New York City says (and I paraphrase) this: When you understand the gospel, a gospel of grace you can rest from the need to find yourself in your work, rest from the need to have your sole identity and your soul’s identity be in your work.
 If you don’t, he warns, you will work yourself to death or become cynical.
 Our work is to be for God, for others, for our community.
 It is an expression of the energy and creativity of our Creator.